Sly-Panda/Star-Sonata-Team-Bot/README.md

 * "ServerUrl": The URL of the Star Sonata 2 server you play on (e.g., "liberty.starsonata.com").
 * "BotDiscordId": The Discord ID of your bot.
 You can obtain this by right-clicking on the bot's profile in Discord after inviting it to your server.
 * "DiscordToken": Your Discord bot's token.
 You can find this in the "Bot" section of your Discord application in the Developer Portal.
-* "GameUsername": Your Star Sonata 2 username.
+* "GameUsername": Your Star Sonata 2 username for the bot account.
-* "GamePassword": Your Star Sonata 2 password.
+* "GamePassword": Your Star Sonata 2 password for the bot account.
 * "CharacterName": The name of the in-game character you want the bot to log in as.

 **Optional Settings**